 “…this is an inspiring book.
 The authors have set themselves a vast agenda, they have carefully described some important social problems, and on the basis of relevant research they have proposed solutions, thus relating the academy to policy activity.”
 Citizen’s Basic Income Trust

 "In a world marked by systemic inequity, precarity, and deception, Global Agenda for Social Justice reckons with pressing social problems in a clear, concise, and scholarly-informed manner.
 A must-read for scholars, activists, and policy-makers alike!"
 Stephen Pfohl, Boston College

-Glenn Muschert is professor of sociology and social justice, and faculty affiliate in comparative media studies at Miami University.
+Glenn Muschert is Professor of Sociology at Khalifa University of Science & Technology in Abu Dhabi, UAE.
 His research focuses on media, crime, and social control.

 Kristen M. Budd is an assistant professor of sociology and criminology at Miami University.
 Her research focuses on sexually motivated interpersonal violence, including social and legal responses to interpersonal violence.

 Michelle Christian is an Assistant Professor in the Department of Sociology at the University of Tennessee-Knoxville.
 Her research focuses on structural racism, global political economy and precarious forms of labour.

 Brian Klocke has taught in sociology, gender, and media studies departments.
 He is also a freelance journalist, photographer, activist, and student affairs professional.
 Klocke is affiliated with Faculty Against Rape.

 Jon Shefner is professor and head of the Department of Sociology at the University of Tennessee, Knoxville.
 His research focuses on globalization, political economy, and social justice issues in Latin America and beyond.